BueniaDev/libmbGB/README.md

 A library, you ask?
 Yes, in fact.
 And because libmbGB is a dependency-free library, it means that the emulation logic and the GUI logic of an emulator made with this library are seperate.
 In addition, as long as the target platform has a C++11 compiler, that platform can use libmbGB.

+# Examples

+The libmbGB repo includes an example project.

 # Building libmbGB